The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Truck (F. & S. II.370) (signed) from 1985 is estimated to be worth between £26,000 and £40,000.
-This screenprint has an auction history of four sales since its entry to the market on 20th June 2007.
-There have been no sales in the last 12 months.
+The value of Andy Warhol’s Truck (F. & S. II.370) (signed) is estimated to be worth between £23,000 and £35,000.
+This screenprint, created in 1985, has an auction history of four total sales since its entry to the market in June 2007.
+There have been no sales in the last 12 months or the last five years.
 The edition size of this artwork is limited to 60.

 Meaning & Analysis